rrilke/BusinessEthics-WHU/README.md

 ## Grading

 ### Exam
+The largest portion of your grade will be determined by your performance on the final exam.
+The final exam is a 90-minute assessment designed to evaluate your understanding and knowledge of the material covered in the lectures.
+You can earn up to 100 points on this exam.
+It may consist of a variety of exercises: one section may include multiple-choice questions that test your familiarity with key definitions and core concepts; another section may require you to summarize and analyze a research paper discussed during the course, demonstrating your understanding of its significance and implications.
+You may also be asked to examine a business scenario using ethical theories introduced in class or to write a short essay on a selected topic related to the lecture content.
+The exam is designed to assess both your grasp of theoretical frameworks and your ability to apply ethical reasoning to real-world contexts.

 ### ChatGPT Exam Question Challenge
 As an optional opportunity to earn bonus points, students may submit a set of self-generated exam questions created in collaboration with ChatGPT.
 The objective of this assignment is twofold: first, to deepen your understanding of the course content by constructing thoughtful, well-designed exam questions; second, to engage critically with the capabilities and limitations of generative AI in academic work.